CommandDash/commanddash/README.md

 [![VScode version](https://img.shields.io/visual-studio-marketplace/v/WelltestedAI.fluttergpt)](https://marketplace.visualstudio.com/items?itemName=WelltestedAI.fluttergpt&ssr=false#overview)
 [![License: APACHE](https://img.shields.io/badge/License-APACHE%202.0-yellow)](/LICENSE)

-<h4>Use ChatGPT right inside your IDE to create, refactor and debug Flutter code</h4>
+<h4> Your Flutter AI Copilot powered with Gemini Code & Vision.</h4>
 </div>

 -----------------
-FlutterGPT is an open-source project aimed at creating a coding assistant specifically designed for Flutter Engineers.
-This assistant helps with creating, refactoring, and debugging code, making the development process more efficient and enjoyable.
+FlutterGPT is an open-source coding assistant specifically designed for Flutter Engineers.
+The assistant allows you to chat with Gemini inside VSCODE and create, refactor and debug code.

-We're starting with simple features to create, refactor, and debug with a vision to build a supercharged, free-to-use coding assistant built for and by Flutter Engineers.

-We only use GPT3.5 because it's fast, highly accurate, cheap, and is available to all.
+###### ✨ Powered by Gemini
+###### 🤝 Dart Analyzer Inside
+###### 👨🏼‍💻 For and by Flutter Engineers

+Our vision is to make Flutter development faster and developer centric by automating low-level workflows that we as developers work on a daily basis.

 -----------------
+## Getting Started

+##### 1. Create Free Gemini API Key
+Visit [Makersuite by Google](https://makersuite.google.com/), sign in with you google account and create your free API Key.
+##### 2. Add the key to FlutterGPT
+After installing the extensions, please visit your VSCode setttings, search for `fluttergpt.apiKey` and paste the Gemini API Key.
+##### 3. Run your first command.
+To get started, right-click on your editor in a dart project.
+Checkout all features below. 🔽

 ## Features